DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/rendering-markup.md

 ## TemplatePlaceholder

-[TemplatePlaceholder](../reference/template-placeholder.md) is a visialisation primitive that renders markup.
+[TemplatePlaceholder](../reference/template-placeholder.md) is a vizualization primitive that renders markup.
 It uses the `name` property to identify markup to be rendered.

 .embedded-demo({ "path": "core-template/template-placeholder" })